wiscohumanoids/lerobot_alohamini/README.md

 ## Installation

 *If using WINDOWS*, ensure you have WSL2 Ubuntu 24.04 LTS installed and enter it by running `wsl`.
-First, clone this repo into a folder of your choosing:
+Clone this repo into a folder of your choosing:

 ```bash
 git clone https://github.com/wiscohumanoids/lerobot_alohamini.git